Supporting someone with a brain tumour: Help for family and friends

-Supporting someone who's recently been diagnosed with a brain tumour can seem daunting.
-It's often difficult to know what you can do to help or even what the right things are to say.
+Supporting someone who’s recently been diagnosed with a brain tumour can seem daunting.
+It’s often difficult to know what you can do to help or even what to say.

-We've put together some ideas, practical tips and advice about supporting your family and friends, using experiences expressed within our community.
+We’ve put together some ideas, practical tips and advice about supporting someone with a brain tumour, using experiences expressed within our community.

 A brain tumour can have a huge impact on people’s day-to-day lives and a little practical help can often go a long way.

-There are a number of ways that you can help a loved one, but it's important to talk to them first and find out what would be best for them.
-Make sure you're sensitive to their needs and appreciate it can be hard to ask for help sometimes.
+There are a number of ways that you can support someone with a brain tumour, but it’s important to talk to them first and find out what would be best for them.
+Make sure you’re sensitive to their needs and appreciate it can be hard to ask for help sometimes.